'The Daily Talk' - Liberia's Unique Blackboard Newspaper!

 - sausagealmost 12 yearsomg that was EPIC!

-- autumnalmost 12 yearschalk is amazing it is one of my favorite things to draw with. staying in school is good for you but it can be very dangerous to stay in school. because of all the bullies and other people. how much chalk does he use in a day like 1 million lol. he must need a lot of board cleaner and a lot of earasers. i wont to follow what he does but i cant understand him with his actcent.
+- autumnabout 12 yearschalk is amazing it is one of my favorite things to draw with. staying in school is good for you but it can be very dangerous to stay in school. because of all the bullies and other people. how much chalk does he use in a day like 1 million lol. he must need a lot of board cleaner and a lot of earasers. i wont to follow what he does but i cant understand him with his actcent.

-- swirlylollypopsalmost 12 yearswhoa!
+- swirlylollypopsabout 12 yearswhoa!